 Tenet is a mind bending spy story directed by Christopher Nolan who has now invested his dime in the segment of time inversion.
 Although, time inversion is a complex phenomenon to understand, but try not to go too hard on yourself.
 Christopher has been researching for this concept for 20 years and only began writing in 2014.
 It was a long shot and you shouldn’t expect to understand everything in one watch especially when it’s intensely pacey.
 Tenet is an art, and some forms of art take time to understand.
 Have you ever stared at an artistic painting for too long?
 Trying to figure the hidden meaning behind it?
 Precisely, Tenet is on the same par and it will take a couple of re-watches for you to self-reveal the hidden gems.

 Every individual enclosed in a theatre is under a peer pressure to understand it in one go.
 It is not possible.
-You can’t prepare for an IIT level exam in one day and on similar lines is a concept that has been in the making for 20 long years.
+You can’t prepare for an IIT level exam in one day and on similar lines is a concept that has been worked for 20 long years.
 Take it easy.
 Enjoy the experience.
 Trying to focus too hard will only end the ecstasy of Nolan’s phenomenal cinematic beauty.

 TIP: If you have watched and digested ‘Dark’, then Tenet can be a cakewalk.
 Just Kidding!!

 The question here is not, ‘Why Should You Watch Tenet?’, but the real question is, ‘Why Should You Watch Tenet in Theatre?’